sourcegraph/about/company/careers.md

 We're hiring!
 All our positions are remote.
 Our teammates are distributed [around the world.](https://about.sourcegraph.com/company/team)

+## Internships and new grad hiring

+Generally, we are not hiring for interns and new grads.
+The decision to hire interns and new grads are determined by individual hiring managers.
+People considered for intern and new grad roles have demonstrated skills and project work above their peer group.
+Examples of this work are building an open source project related to Sourcegraph, acting as a primary maintainer for a significant open source dependency, significant contribution to open source projects, or something of that caliber.

 ### Engineering

 - [Director of Engineering - Platform and Infrastructure](https://jobs.lever.co/sourcegraph/8fcbaade-e511-4d93-bd9b-9cc7ec3438af)